joeromero/docs/cartodb_ui.md

 Users under the John Snow plan, or under a bigger one can benefit from the Sync tables feature.
 In order to sync your tables via Google Drive or Dropbox, you start much the same way as when you're uploading your own file.
 Click "New Table" from your Dashboard, and then click on the tab for Google Drive data or Dropbox, depending on which one you want to use.

 From there, you will need to allow CartoDB to access your data so that we can display it for you.
 Once you select the file that you want to work with, you can choose how often CartoDB should sync the table.
-You can ask CartoDB to sync it every hour, day, week or month!
+You can ask CartoDB to sync it every hour, day, week or month.
+If you would rather it never sync, you can also select that option.

 Once you pick your data, click "Create Table" and our importer will start building your CartoDB table.
 This should be a speedy import, but if you have tons of data, give it a few minutes to load.